 Trilostane

 If your pet is showing signs of increased thirst and urination, excessive hunger, weight gain, decreased activity, chronic skin infections, hair loss, and occasional behavior changes, then you should take her to the veterinarian for a thorough evaluation as soon as possible.
 This is because the above list includes several of the more common signs of Cushing’s Disease when present in cats and dogs.
+If your veterinarian diagnoses your pet with Cushing’s Disease, trilostane is one of the more common medicines used by veterinarians to treat the condition.

 What Is Trilostane?